 ArchitectBernard Khoury Architects

-From the architect.
+Text description provided by the architects.
 The Achrafieh 732 Residential building by Bernard Khoury Architects, is located on a 209 square-meter land situated on Lot # 732 in a quiet residential area of Achrafieh, Beirut.
 The 9.8m-wide Eastern edge faces Chehade Street, which runs down perpendicular to Abdel Wahab el Inglizi Street.

 The building is located in a high-end neighborhood of Achrafieh.
 We propose to layout the residences in a longitudinal Loft-fashion, open to the east and west directions.
 The street level facade of the ground floor allows for both the pedestrian building entrance as well as for the vehicular entrance.
 Surface parking is provided on the ground floor, fitting the cars under the 3.5m high pilotis structure of the building.